HOW TO SEE ICELAND IN 5 DAYS (ANY TIME OF THE YEAR)

 Then, head to Dyrhólaey, which is the southernmost point of mainland Iceland and offers some beautiful views of the surroundings – you can even see the black beaches in Vik.

-I – personally – do not consider it a must-see, but decide for yourself.
-They recommend driving only with a 4-wheel vehicle.
+It is pretty, but I – personally – do not consider it a must-see but decide for yourself.
+They recommend driving only with a 4-wheel drive.
 I, and many others, drove with our regular cars and it was fine.
 However, there were some moments that got tricky, so be super careful and go slowly when driving up.

 - This stop should take about 30-90 minutes of your time